learning to build confidence in a hard season - youth coaching

 And because each input is independent, the system can operate even if one input is running low.
 If the total inputs to each pump are sufficient, the systems continues to function and confidence flows.

 However, if multiple inputs are low, the total capacity in the system may not be significant enough to keep the pumps running.
-Without sufficient inputs, system falters and the flow of confidence sputters out.
+Without sufficient inputs, the system falters and the flow of confidence sputters out.

 If you are at a moment in your life where your confidence is feeling low, take a look at your system and check that you have adequate inputs.